-This document is designed to provide guidance for consideration as you begin coordinating and planning tours in the wake of the COVID-19 pandemic.
+This document is designed to provide guidance for consideration as you continue to coordinate and plan tours in the wake of the COVID-19 pandemic.
 While not all considerations will be pertinent to your situation, the information outlined is intended to help you develop or review the plan that will work best for your group.
 You may need to adjust your approach from what is outlined here to address cultural concerns or government guidance, or you may need to take additional measures based solely on your individual groups' requirements.